brevzin/cpp_proposals/2325_views_default/views-default.md

 2. `views::ints` and `views::indices` are interesting in range-v3 because it's not just that `ints(0, 4)` gives you the range `[0,4)` but also that `ints` by itself is also a range (from `0` to infinity).
 These two inherit from iota, so once I removed the default constructor from iota, these uses break.
 So I added default constructors to `ints` and `indices`.

 3. One of range-v3's mechanisms for easier implementation of views and iterators is called `view_facade`.
-I don't understand how it works, but in order for the iterator produced from `view_facade` to be default constructible (a requirement of forward iterator), the `view` itself has to be default constructible.
+This is an implementation strategy that uses the view as part of the iterator as an implementation detail.
+As such, because the iterator has to be default constructible, the view must be as well.
 So `linear_distribute_view` and `chunk_view` (the specialization for input ranges) kept their defaulted default constructors.
-This would break if you tried to chunk a non-default-constructible input view (chunk would also have to wrap its underlying view in semiregular_box or something), but there's no such test in range-v3.
+But this is simply an implementation strategy, there's nothing inherent to these views that requires this approach.

 4. There's one test for `any_view` that just tests that it's default constructible.